Ago-Iwoye

-Ago-Iwoye is a city in Ogun, Nigeria and formerly of the now-defunct Ijebu Kingdom.
+Ago-Iwoye is a city in Ogun, Nigeria of the Ijebu Kingdom.
 It is located in the Ijebu North Local Governmental Area and the main town comprises seven contiguous districts: Ibipe (considered the leading settlement), Isamuro, Idode, Odosinusi, Igan, Imosu, and Imere.
 The main campus of Olabisi Onabanjo University is located 7 km west of the city.
 In 1963, the town had a population of 14,718; by 2013, it was estimated to be about 190,000, with 40,000 of those being university students.

 History

 Establishment

 Iwoye was a settlement established in 1425 with 73 Imososi families and is considered "one of the ancient towns in Yorubaland."
 Iwoye, also called Wojaiye, coexisted peacefully with surrounding areas for several centuries until the 1800s ushered in a 70-year period of fratricidal wars.
 The Egba were interested expanding into Abeokuta, inspiring violence between the two groups and "le[ading] to the desertion of many places."
 The original land on which Iwoye stood was not exempt.
 The brutal Gbedeke War of 1831 saw Iwoye moving southeast to seek out "a new War Camp" (Ago).
 The new settlement was called Ago Meleki, "Meleki's Camp," for the man who led the Iwoye retreat.
 The organisation Ago Iwoye Progressives Union is said to have inspired the village to merge Ago and Iwoye, thus commemorating their previous home and celebrating their new one.
 It was officially changed in 1946.